-1. The competent authority of establishment Coordinating Authority of establishment shall have the power to request the competent judicial authority of the Member State that designated it or an independent administrative authority of that Member State to issue a blocking order, in accordance with relevant national requirements, requiring a provider of internet access services under the jurisdiction of that Member State to take reasonable measures to prevent users from accessing known child sexual abuse material-indicated by all uniform resource locators on the list of uniform resource locators included in the database of indicators, in accordance with Article 44(2), point (b) and provided by the EU Centre.

-The competent authorities may make use of the list of uniform resource locators included in the database of indicators, in accordance with Article 44(2), point (b) and provided by the EU Centre.

-By deviation from the first subparagraph, and without causing undue delays in the process of issuance of those orders, Member States may decide that such orders can only be issued by a judicial authority at the request of the competent authority.
+- The competent authority of establishment Coordinating Authority of establishment shall have the power to request the competent judicial authority of the Member State that designated it or an independent administrative authority of that Member State to issue a blocking order, in accordance with relevant national requirements, subject to any requirements of national law as referred to in paragraph 1a, requiring a provider of internet access services under the jurisdiction of that Member State to take reasonable measures to prevent users from accessing known child sexual abuse material-indicated by all uniform resource locators on the list of uniform resource locators included in the database of indicators, in accordance with Article 44(2), point (b) and provided by the EU Centre.
+The competent authorities may make use of the list of uniform resource locators included in the database of indicators, in accordance sincluded in the database of indicators, in accordance with Article 44(2), point (b) and provided by the EU Centre. - 1a.
+By deviation from the first subparagraph 1, and without causing undue delays in the process of issuance of those orders, Member States may decide that such orders can only be issued by or with the prior authorisation of a judicial authority at the request of another the competent authority.
 Where a Member State makes use of this possibility, it shall inform the Commission thereof and maintain this information updated.
-The Commission shall make the information received publicly available and maintain this information updated.
+The Commission shall make the information received publicly available and maintain this information updated. - 1ba.

-- 1a.
 The provider shall execute the blocking order as soon as possible and in any event within a reasonable time period set by the issuing authority one week of receipt thereof.
 The provider shall take the necessary measures to ensure that it is capable of reinstating access in accordance with Article 18(1a). - 2.
 The Coordinating Authority of establishment shall, before requesting the issuance of a blocking order, carry out all investigations and assessments necessary to determine whether the conditions of paragraph 4 have been met.